zack-mendez/fpgators-rtipcv/dev/ZM_dev_notes.md

 ## March 17
 Made **a ton of progress today** refining and optimizing everything.

-After a lot of trial and error, I **finally got the colors working correctly!** Turns out the issue was **how I was writing to the SCCB registers**—I wasn’t configuring the camera properly.
-My first attempt at an SCCB interface was really bad, but now it is taking shape!
+After a lot of trial and error, I **finally got the colors working correctly.** Turns out the issue was **how I was writing to the SCCB registers**—I wasn’t configuring the camera properly.
+My first attempt at an SCCB interface was really bad, but now it is taking shape.

 I have **extensively studied the SCCB interface documentation** and now have a **deep understanding of the 3-phase write transmission process**.
 I also fully grasp how **SCCB packets are structured** and the exact steps needed to establish **proper communication with the camera**.